Bumper0417/First-milestone-Project/README.md

 - CSS with a style.css document.
 - Images with 4 jpg files of the images i used for the webpage.
 - Wireframes with 5 jpg images of my Design.
+- Videos with 2 mp4 files of training sessions and dog shows.